dddrrreee/cs140e-24win/notes/makefiles/README.md

 ### Summary

-While the there are a long list of ways that `make` can what you tell it but not what you want, the fortunate thing is that you likely only small variations of a couple `Makefiles` in your life and we give them as examples.
+While the there are a long list of ways that `make` will do what you tell it but not what you want, the fortunate thing is that you likely only small variations of a couple `Makefiles` in your life and we give them as examples.